minerbadd/MUSE/data/muse/MiningMUSE.md

 <br/>

 <a id="Chapter4"></a>
-## Chapter 4 - Persistence, Distributed State, Remote Errors
+## Chapter 4 - Persistence, Concurrency, Remote Errors
 This chapter is less about how to write code in general.
 We've just got finished flogging that particular horse.
 This chapter (and pretty much all that follow) is more about how to approach a design and <a href="https://en.wikipedia.org/wiki/Command-line_interface" target="_blank"> <IMG SRC="drawings/03CLI.png" ALIGN="right" vspace = "10" hspace ="10"/> </a> how to provide some important mechanisms dealing with networked computers.
 They're the ones that you may need to design (or understand how someone else did).
 Look at the implementation of the `lib/map`<a href="code/lib/map.html#ops" target="_blank"> operations dispatch</a> and then follow a couple of the <a href="code/lib/map.html#commands" target="_blank">links </a> provided there to look at the actual command programs.